Genesis 8:6-14

 God’s restoration unfolds gradually, and wise obedience discerns His timing rather than rushing ahead.

-6 At the end of forty days, Noah opened the window of the ship which he had made,
+6 After forty days Noah opened the window he had made in the ark

-7 and he sent out a raven.
-It went back and forth, until the waters were dried up from the earth.
+7 and sent out a raven.
+It kept flying back and forth until the waters had dried up from the earth.

-8 He himself sent out a dove to see if the waters were abated from the surface of the ground,
+8 Then Noah sent out a dove to see if the waters had receded from the surface of the ground.

-9 but the dove found no place to rest her foot, and she returned into the ship to him, for the waters were on the surface of the whole earth.
-He put out his hand, and took her, and brought her to him into the ship.
+9 But the dove found no place to rest her foot, and she returned to him in the ark, because the waters were still covering the surface of all the earth.
+So he reached out his hand and brought her back inside the ark.

-10 He waited yet another seven days; and again he sent the dove out of the ship.
+10 Noah waited seven more days and again sent out the dove from the ark.

-11 The dove came back to him at evening and, behold, in her mouth was a freshly plucked olive leaf.
-So Noah knew that the waters were abated from the earth.
+11 And behold, the dove returned to him in the evening with a freshly plucked olive leaf in her beak.
+So Noah knew that the waters had receded from the earth.

-13 In the six hundred first year, in the first month, the first day of the month, the waters were dried up from the earth.
-Noah removed the covering of the ship, and looked.
-He saw that the surface of the ground was dry.
+13 In Noah’s six hundred and first year, on the first day of the first month, the waters had dried up from the earth.
+So Noah removed the covering from the ark and saw that the surface of the ground was dry.

-14 In the second month, on the twenty-seventh day of the month, the earth was dry.
+14 By the twenty-seventh day of the second month, the earth was fully dry.

 God’s restoration unfolds gradually, and wise obedience discerns His timing rather than rushing ahead.